sdg002/AzureTrials/arm-template-basics/readme.md

 [[_TOC_]]

 # About this article
 I have presented a simple step by step hands on guide to understand Azure ARM templates.
 There is a widely held belief that Azure ARM templates are terribly complicated and thus there is a need for 3rd party solutions.
-It my humble hope that at the end of this hands on guide I will be able to convince you otherwise
+It my humble hope that at the end of this hands on guide I will be able to convince you otherwise.

 ---